APImetrics/APIm-CLI/docs/projects.md

 ### `apimetrics projects accounts edit`

-Edit account access for the Project.
+Edit account access for the Project. **Project IDs** can be found in the Project Settings under the Admin section or by using the command `apimetrics projects -x --no-truncate`. **User IDs** can be found in the Accounts section of the [Organization Settings](https://docs.apimetrics.io/docs/organizations#accounts) or by using the command `apimetrics org accounts --columns=Name,ID`.

 ```
 USAGE